Guns of Avalon (Roger Zelazny, 1972)

 Guns serve as a direct continuation of the first book, but the ending paints a different route the series seems to be heading.
 I am very much invested and I interested what’s going to happen.
 I should hate this book, but I love it.

 Zelazny, you were a strange writer indeed.
-This series like a creation of some D&D infused teen, and yet I can’t put it away.
+This series reads like a creation of some D&D infused teen, and yet I can’t put it away.

 1. or whatever Shadows are ↩︎